grnhse/greenhouse-api-docs/source/includes/harvest/_jobs.md

 ### JSON Body Parameters

 This method adds new hiring team members.
-If a user is designated as "responsible_for_future_candites" and a responsible user already exists, the new user will become the responsible user and the old user will no longer be responsible.
+If a user is designated as "responsible_for_future_candidates" and a responsible user already exists, the new user will become the responsible user and the old user will no longer be responsible.
 This endpoint is transactional, if any items fail to add, the entire request will fail and no changes will be made.
-Finally, if you have a Hiring Team Updated web hook configured, you will receive one web hook notification per element, so you may receive up to four web hook notifications when this endpoint is used.
+Finally, if you have a Hiring Team Updated webhook configured, you will receive one webhook notification per element, so you may receive up to four webhook notifications when this endpoint is used.

 | Parameter                           | Required                         | Type    | Description                                                                                                                           |
 | ----------------------------------- | -------------------------------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------- |